trustroots-community/trustrots/src/content/index.md

 ## Details

 On January 25, 2024, many volunteers were kicked out of [Trustroots github organization](https://github.com/Trustroots), some were completely banned.
 Also, [hundreds of issues and pull requests were closed](https://github.com/Trustroots/trustroots/issues?q=is%3Aclosed+closed%3A2024-01-24..2024-01-27).
-This was a culmination of 1.5 years of takeover by a small group of people.
+This was a culmination of 1.5 years of takeover by a small group of people, after the [Trustroots Foundation had been dissolved](https://find-and-update.company-information.service.gov.uk/company/09489825), and the main founder and developer had stopped being active.

 To be continued&hellip;